onebeyond/confabulous/README.md

 ### FAQ
 Q. Why doesn't Confabulous notice new files.<br/>
-A. Because fs.watch problem doesn't notice them either.
+A. Because fs.watch doesn't notice them either.
 You can workaround by modifying some configuration watched by a different loader higher up in the confabulous stack